GHeinzelmann/BAT.py/README.md

 ## Additional receptors

 To include a new receptor system, some additional input data is needed.
 They include a reference.pdb file to align the system using MUSTANG, three chosen protein anchors, and possibly a few variables for ligand anchor atom search.
-These can be found inside the ./systems-library folder for three other bromodomains (CREBBP, BRD4(1) and BAZ2B), the T4 Lysozyme, and the MCL-1 protein.
+These can be found inside the ./systems-library folder for three other bromodomains (CREBBP, BRD4(1) and BAZ2B) and the T4 Lysozyme.
 Other systems will be added with time, as the program is further tested and validated.

 # More information and BAT.py citations

 A paper explaining the whole BAT.py theoretical aspects and calculation procedure is available in Ref [1].
-The OpenMM calculations are based on David Huggins work on ABFE calculations, available at Ref [15].
+The OpenMM calculations are based on David Huggins work on ABFE calculations, available at Ref [16].
 Please cite these two references if using the BAT code.
 For more information you can contact the author directly:

 Germano Heinzelmann <br/>
 Departamento de Física, Universidade Federal de Santa Catarina <br/>